scope, then have the user’s browser hand it to /auth/launch with the flow’s target.

 scope, and the target must be the matching path.

-Append &lang=es to render the entire flow in Spanish (all UI text, face scan prompts, error messages, and status screens).
+Append &lang=es to render the entire flow in Spanish (all UI text, scan prompts, error messages, and status screens).
 Omit the parameter or pass lang=en for English.
-Example: /idv?bank_account_id=<uuid>&lang=es.
+Example: /idv?lang=es.

 scope: kyb · target: /kyb

 Use to send a user into Know Your Business verification.
-Append ?org=<org_id> to the target to choose which organization to verify; without it, the app uses their current org or prompts them to create a business.
-See the KYB guide for the full walkthrough.
+Append ?org=<org_id> to the target to choose which organization to verify; without it, the app uses the last organization that person selected, falling back to their first, and prompts them to create a business if they belong to none.
+See KYB WebSDK for the full walkthrough.